Susan Shipton, RMT

 Do you feel confident and comfortable offering massage to someone following a cancer diagnosis?

-Course Outline (subject to change)
+Outline (subject to change):

-Pathophysiology of cancer and metastasis
+Pathophysiology of cancer & metastasis

 Cancer-massage myths